JitsuJournal/API/README.md

   SUPABASE_URL='YOUR_SUPABASE_URL'
   SUPABASE_KEY='YOUR_SUPABASE_URL'
   ```
 Congratulations!
-You're now ready to start contributing to JitsuJournal's AI API!
-There are two main areas for contribution; The __API layer__ and the __LLM service__.
+You're now ready to start contributing to JitsuJournal's API!

-### API Contribution

-### LLM Service Contribution

 ## Pull Requests

-When you are done with your fork or branch and pushed any commits and changes, you an open a pull request to fork
+When you are done making changes on your fork (or branch), you an open a pull request to merge changes with the main branch.

-Follow PEP naming conventions.
-CamelCase for variables and under scores for function/class names.

-Follow the PR template for making your code easier to review :)
+Follow [PEP 8](https://peps.python.org/pep-0008/) for making your code easy to review and merge:
+- Cammel case for variables
+- Underscore notation for functions and classes
+- Uppercase names for constants
+- Pop off with comments!

+Note: No PR template at the moment!

 ## Contact

-- Discord
-- Email
+- Email: harrisiva6@gmail.com (or team@jitsujournal.com)